gvazdas/svencoop/README.md

 # ChatSounds

-A heavily modified script originally made by incognico and w00tguy
+A heavily modified version of a script originally made by incognico and w00tguy

 https://github.com/incognico/svencoop-plugins/blob/master/twlz/ChatSounds.as